piotr-rzepa/cloud-resume-challenge/README.md

 #### 2.2 API

 The JavaScript code is not talking directly to the DynamoDB.\
-Instead, Amazon API Gateway is set with one POST route, triggering/proxying request to Lambda function responsible for updating a visitor counter.
+Instead, Amazon API Gateway is set with one POST route, proxying request to a Lambda function responsible for updating a visitor counter.

 ```mermaid
 sequenceDiagram;